gophercloud/gophercloud/UPGRADING.md

 # Authentication

 One of the major differences that this release introduces is the level of sub-packaging to differentiate between services and providers.
-You know have the option of authenticating with OpenStack and other providers (like Rackspace).
+You now have the option of authenticating with OpenStack and other providers (like Rackspace).

 To authenticate with a vanilla OpenStack installation, you can either specify